-- Psychotherapist and psychoanalyst, Sigmund Freud University (licensed by the Austrian psychoanalytic institute (PSI) to perform psychotherapy under supervision)
+- Psychotherapist and psychoanalyst, Sigmund Freud University (licensed by the Austrian psychoanalytic institute (PSI) to perform psychoanalysis and psychotherapy

 - Member of the Austrian association for psychotherapy (Österreichische Bundesverband für Psychotherapie – ÖBVP).
 You can look me up here.